zalando-stups/stups-spring-oauth2-support/stups-spring-oauth2-client/README.md

 ## How to use this library

-This library provides a subclass of Spring's RestTemplate, which is capable of adding the OAuth2 Authorization bearer header to eahc request.
+This library provides a subclass of Spring's RestTemplate, which is capable of adding the OAuth2 Authorization bearer header to each request.
 The StupsOAuth2RestTemplate requires an AccessTokenProvider to obtain the current token.
 Here is an example how to wire everything together:

 ```java